bel-caylor/new2/wp-content/plugins/adrotate/readme.txt

-=== AdRotate Banner Manager - AdSense Ads & more ===
+=== AdRotate Banner Manager - The only ad manager you'll need ===
 Contributors: adegans
 Donate link: https://ajdg.solutions/go/donate/
 Tags: ads, advertising, banners, ad rotator, ad manager, adsense, ads.txt, ad rotations, affiliate, amazon, banner, google ad manager
 Requires at least: 4.9
 Requires PHP: 5.7.4
-Tested up to: 6.2.2
+Tested up to: 6.3
-Stable tag: 5.12.2
+Stable tag: 5.12.3
 License: GPLv3

 Advertising is easy with AdRotate Banner Manager.
-Manage, Schedule, Rotate and Track your ADs you make yourself or get from Amazon, Adsense, affiliates and many more.
+Manage, Schedule, Rotate or Track any kind of ad you make yourself or get from Amazon, Adsense, affiliates and many more.

 == Description ==

-Manage all your ads with **AdRotate Banner Manager**!
+Easily manage all your ads with **AdRotate Banner Manager**!
 Place Adsense Ads, Media.net Ads.
-Amazon Associate tags, banners you create yourself and any other kind of advert on your WordPress and ClassicPress website.
-AdRotate Banner Manager and AdRotate Pro are trusted by over 50,000 website owners!
+Amazon Associate tags, banners you create yourself or get from your local businesses and sponsors.
+Any kind of advert can be placed and managed on your WordPress and ClassicPress website with **AdRotate Banner Manager**.
+AdRotate Banner Manager and AdRotate Professional are trusted by over 50,000 website owners!

-Are you looking for the easiest way to manage and run your AD Campaigns?
+Are you looking for the easiest way to manage and run your ad campaigns?
 Here are a few things **AdRotate Banner Manager** can do for you:

-* Works with every advert including; self made ads, Google Adsense, Amazon ads, any kind of affiliate advert and media.net ads.
+* Works with every ad including; self made ads, Google Adsense, Amazon ads, any kind of affiliate advert and media.net ads.
 * No limit on how many ads you make
-* Blocks for the WordPress block editor
+* An advert block and group block for the WordPress block editor
+* Widgets for use in traditional themes
 * Advanced error checking for adverts
 * Error checking for groups of adverts
 * Track clicks and impressions for many adverts